-Search Engine Optimization requires analyzing the competitive SEO landscape, strategizing a sound SEO plan, creating compelling SEO optimized content, and implementing it all on your website.
+Search Engine Optimization requires analyzing the competitive SEO landscape, strategizing a sound SEO plan, creating compelling SEO-optimized content, and implementing it all on your website.
 Lucky for you, you’ve found a team of experienced SEO experts.

 More than Surface-level Success

 Many smart companies already know the importance of investing in SEO.
-Sometimes, the benefits (or how your company might be lacking) are visible right on the surface: maybe you’re not showing up on the first page of Google for keywords related to what you sell, or even your company’s name.
+Sometimes, the benefits (or how your company might be lacking) are visible on the surface: maybe you’re not showing up on the first page of Google for keywords related to what you sell or even your company’s name.
 Maybe your competitors are beating you to the punch.
 But SEO isn’t just about keeping up appearances or ranking high on Google.
 Every click on a site that isn’t yours is lost business.
-Not showing up when people search for what you are selling is keeping you out of consideration in the minds of your customers.
+Not showing up when people search for what you are selling keeps you out of consideration in the minds of your customers.
 It’s keeping you out of conversations about your industry.
 It’s keeping you in the dark and in the red.